mendeljacks/orma/README.md

 </tr>
 </table>

+## Renaming

 Recall that the JSON properties in the result must exactly match the JSON properties in the query.
-By changing the property names in the query, fields and entities in the response can be renamed.
-Note the added $from keyword in the posts subquery, which tells orma which entity to fetch the posts from:
+By changing their property names, fields and entities can be renamed in the response.
+Note the added $from keyword in the posts subquery, which tells orma where to fetch my_posts from (since my_posts is not an entity name):

 <table>
 <tr>
-<th> Query </th> <th> Response </th>
+<th> Query </th> <th> Result </th>
 </tr>
 <tr>
 <td>